 The very real threat of debt collectors knocking at your door, wage garnishment, offset taxes — or worse, legal action — are consequences that can pose major personal and financial damage if you’ve let your loans go unpaid.

-In general, the time to pursue debt settlement is after you’ve gone into default (and the collections process has begun), but before any legal moves have been made.
+In general, the prime time to pursue debt settlement is after you’ve gone into default (and the collections process has begun), but before any legal moves have been made.

-With a settlement, your lender is essentially striking a deal to “settle” for a lower amount than what you borrowed if it means resolving your debt without the need for collections, court judgments, or other actions.
+Before going any further, though, note that a loan settlement isn’t the same thing as loan forgiveness or discharge, where your loan balance is canceled under special circumstances.
+With a settlement, your lender is essentially striking a deal to “settle” for a lower amount than what you originally borrowed if it means resolving your debt without the need for collections, court judgments or other actions.

-- Pay 90 percent of the total principal and balance owed (10 percent discounted).
+- Option #3: Pay 90% of the total principal and balance owed (10% discounted)

 When you can’t settle student loan debt

-1. You’ve deliberately defaulted on your loans just to settle.
+1. You’ve deliberately defaulted on your loans just to settle

 Also called “strategic default,” this is a form of fraud that can land you in bigger trouble.
 By holding off on your payments, it sends the message to your lender that you’re forcing them to settle.

-2. A court judgment has already been issued against you.
+2. A court judgment has already been issued against you

 Once lawsuits have been filed, judgments have been made, and you’ve been ordered to pay your lender what you owe, it’s too late in the game to request debt settlement.

-3. You’ve come into a disproportionately large sum of money.
+3. You’ve come into a disproportionately large sum of money

 Lenders won’t typically approve a settlement if you have enough cash to make your loan payments or pay your debt balance in full.

 How to settle student loan debt

-Impacts, consequences, and alternatives to student loan debt settlement
+Alternatives to student loan settlement

 A student loan debt settlement can have a negative impact on your credit report and FICO score, since it indicates that you’ve gone into both delinquency and default on a loan.
-However, a settlement is the lesser of two evils and doesn’t affect your credit score as badly as a collection or judgment might.
+However, a settlement may be the lesser of two evils and doesn’t affect your credit score as badly as a collection or judgment might.